ulrikstrid/ligo/gitlab-pages/docs/tutorials/inter-contract-calls/inter-contract-calls.md

 </Syntax>

-But what if we want to make a transaction to a contract but don't know the full type of its parameter?
-For example, we may know that some contract accepts `Add 5` as its parameter, but we don't know what other entrypoints are there.
+But what if we want to make a transaction to a contract but do not know the full type of its parameter?
+For example, we may know that some contract accepts `Add 5` as its parameter, but we do not know what other entrypoints are there.

 <Syntax syntax="pascaligo">